genesiscommunitysuccess/docs/docs/02_database/05_database-interface/01_entitydb.md

 The entity db differs from the generated repositories in that it can handle any table and most view entities.
 It differs from `RxDb` in that all operations are type-safe.

-The entity db is available in the kotlin Event Handler.
+The entity db is available in the Kotlin Event Handler.

 It can be injected in Kotlin using `AsyncEntityDb` and in Java using `RxEntityDb`.

 There are three versions available of the entity db:
-* `AsyncEntityDb` - this API support kotlin coroutines
+* `AsyncEntityDb` - this API supports Kotlin coroutines
 * `SyncEntityDb` - this API is blocking
 * `RxEntityDb` - this API supports RxJava